wendyverdonk93/docs/content/payment-methods/billing-suite/afterpay/activate-afterpay.md

 # Activate

->_Currently MultiSafepay offers AfterPay in the Netherlands and Belgium._
+>_MultiSafepay offers AfterPay in the Netherlands and Belgium._

 To apply for AfterPay, go to [AfterPay.nl](https://www.afterpay.nl/nl/zakelijk/offerte) or [AfterPay.be](https://www.afterpay.be/be/footer/zakelijke-partners/offerte-aanvragen)